NateEag/how-i-code/content/commenting-code.rst

    it actually means, and why it matters.

-Every abstraction in a program should have a comment explaining what it is and how to use it (if the language supports `docstrings`_, use them).
+Every abstraction in a program should have a comment explaining what it is and how to use it (if the language supports `docstrings`_, use them for this purpose).

-By doing so you gain a documentation standard you can `enforce automatically`_.
+By requiring that you gain a documentation standard you can `enforce automatically`_.
 With that standard in place, your tools can help you understand abstractions quickly, by extracting their documentation and displaying it on demand.